-Stock Options
+Stock Options and Restricted Stock Units

-In the past, we generally offered stock options to our key employees, including our named executive officers, as the long-term incentive component of our compensation program.
+In the past, we generally offered stock options and restricted stock units to our key employees, including our named executive officers, as the long-term incentive component of our compensation program.
 Our stock options allow key employees to purchase shares of our Common Stock at a price per share equal to the fair market value of our common stock on the date of grant, and may be intended to qualify as "incentive stock options" under the Internal Revenue Code.
-No stock options were granted to any named executive officer for 2019 or 2020.
+No stock options were granted to any named executive officer for 2021 or 2020.
+Mr. Galvin, Mr. Rogers, Mr. Sheeran were issued an aggregate of 350,000, 437,500 and 100,000 restricted stock units on October 1, 2021.

-Employment/Consulting Agreements
+Employment Agreements

 The following discussion relates to compensation arrangements on behalf of, and compensation paid by the Company to, Messrs.
-Galvin, and Armstrong pursuant to the terms of their employment/consulting agreements with the Company.
+Galvin, Rogers, and Sheeran pursuant to the terms of their employment agreements with the Company.